How to Heal From a Narcissistic Relationship

 We don’t just try to manage your symptoms.
 Instead, we’re here to empower you to free yourself from your past.
 To do this, we use our holistic approach to address all aspects of your well-being.
 Some of the therapy methods we use are:

-- Energy medicine, like acupuncture or reiki, to unlock your energy flow
+- Energy medicine: This can include acupuncture or reiki, to unlock your energy flow.

-- Mindfulness meditation, which allows you to focus on the present
+- Mindfulness meditation: Allows you to focus on the present.

 You’ll work with our team to find the therapies that help you in your narcissist abuse recovery journey and integrate them into your daily schedule.
 And you’ll do all of this in the comfort and safety of our tranquil Sedona campus.
 Here, clients become family, ready to support each other in their unique healing journey.
 As one past client explained: